shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step1.md

 Datadog automatically parses JSON-formatted logs to extract attributes.
 For logs with other formats, Datadog has a <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#grok-parser" target="_blank">Grok Parser</a> that can be added to <a href="https://docs.datadoghq.com/logs/processing/pipelines/" target="_blank">Pipelines</a> to help extract attributes.
 Let's take a look at the Grok Parser.

+The lab environment for this activity is being prepared in the terminal on the right.
+When the environment is ready, you will see the message `Provisioning Complete` in the terminal along with your Datadog login credentials.

 1. In a new browser window/tab, use the login credentials provided in the terminal to log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you for this activity.

     Note: If the credentials are not displayed in the terminal, run the command `creds`{{execute}} in the terminal.